 With a solid foundation, students optimize expressive freedom and creativity.

-Use of the Suzuki Method includes: daily practice, daily listening, parental involvement and command of a vast repertoire collection through review practice.
+Use of the Suzuki Method includes: daily practice, daily listening, parental involvement, both private and group lessons and command of a vast repertoire collection through review practice.

 With warmth, encouragement, and efficacy, Linda strives to empower students and parents with tools for success.

 In addition to repertoire study, Linda offers a well balanced traditional curriculum of note-reading, scales and other relevant studies in the tradition of Galamian.

 Detailed written instructions to students and parents to guide daily practice: